Linnae Harper: U17 World 2012

 Harper continued with the team as the U16 team became the U17 team and competed in the world championship event held in Amsterdam.
-The USA team won all eight contests to win the world championship and the gold-medal for the event.
+The USA team won all eight contests to win the world championship and the gold medal for the event.
 In the opening game against South Korea, Harper recorded five steals, at the time, a USA U17 record.
 In the game against Belgium, she recorded seven steals to set a new record.
 She was seven for seven from the free throw line in the game against Italy, tying a team record for free throw percentage.
 Harper played in all eight contests and averaged 7.9 points per game.
-She was named to the five player all-tournament team.
+She was named to the five-player all-tournament team.

 U19 team 2013

 Harper was named to the USA Basketball U19 team, coached by Katie Meier, the head coach of the University of Miami.
 Among Plum's teammates were Moriah Jefferson and Breanna Stewart.
-Harper competed on behalf of the US at the Tenth FIBA U19 World Championship, held in Klaipeda and Panevežys, Lithuania, in July 2013.
+Harper competed on behalf of the US at the Tenth FIBA U19 World Championship, held in Klaipėda and Panevežys, Lithuania, in July 2013.
 The team won all nine games, with a winning margin averaging 43 points per game.
 Harper scored 8.4 points per game and recorded 18 steals, only one fewer than team leader Morgan Tuck.